SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/snmp.md

 #### Introduction

-The SNMP Agent is a stand-alone Java program that communicates with SNMP-enabled device(s) and the Cumulocity IoT platform.
+The SNMP agent is a stand-alone Java program that communicates with SNMP-enabled device(s) and the Cumulocity IoT platform.
 It receives SNMP data from the devices, converts the data to Cumulocity-based objects based on the device protocol mapping, persists the data locally, and forwards the data to Cumulocity.
 The agent has to be registered in Cumulocity before serving the device request.

-> **Info:** Mibparser microservice needs to be subscribed to the tenant before installing the agent.
-The procedure to build and deploy Mibparser microservice is present in https://bitbucket.org/m2m/c8y-mib-parser/src/develop/
+> **Info:** The Mibparser microservice needs to be subscribed to the tenant before installing the agent.
+The procedure how to build and deploy the Mibparser microservice is described in [https://bitbucket.org/m2m/c8y-mib-parser/src/develop/](https://bitbucket.org/m2m/c8y-mib-parser/src/develop/).

 #### Installation